Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 1-9.
+- The Tigers have played as the underdog in 10 of their past 10 games and have gone 1-9 in those contests.

-- When it comes to the total, the Tigers and their opponents are 3-7-0 in their previous 10 games.
+- In their last 10 matchups with a total posted by sportsbooks, the Tigers and their opponents are 3-7-0 when it comes to hitting the over.

-- The Tigers have fallen short of covering the runline in the four of their past 10 games that had a set spread.
+- The Tigers have not covered a spread in any of their past 10 games (four of those games had a spread).

 |Tigers Injury Report